-I'll show you a couple ways to get that perfect lightning shot, starting with how to do it with no gear but your smart phone, then with just a DSLR and which accessories for your DSLR can help increase your luck at catching those beautiful flashes of white light.
+I'll show you a couple of ways to get that perfect lightning shot, starting with how to do it with no gear but your smartphone, then with just a DSLR, and which accessories for your DSLR can help increase your luck at catching those beautiful flashes of white light.

 Lightning is beautiful, but it is also very dangerous.
 You will want to make sure you follow a few basic safety rules.

-1) Shelter: make sure you are somewhere safe from being struck when you take your photos.
-The middle of a grass field or on a mountain are not safe.
+- Shelter: make sure you are somewhere safe from being struck when you take your photos.
+The middle of a grass field or on a mountain is not safe.

-1) Shelter: Always set up under cover.
+- Shelter: Always set up under cover.
 It makes shooting a lot more comfortable and safer.
-Usually for casual shooting from my home, I set up under my patio.
+Usually, for casual shooting from my home, I set up under my patio.
 (Both photos above were taken there).